about Push to log your mobile and bluetooth network!

 Mobile network scanning

-With the PushToLog-app you can monitor and log the signal strength of your mobile network (4G/LTE) into a logfile while you are moving.
+With the PushToLog-app you can monitor and log the signal strength of your mobile network (4G/LTE) of your operator into a logfile while you are moving.
 The logfile is used to display the results in your map any time later.
 The logged points are colored by their relative signal strength (see the tables below).

 Other mobile networks are expected to be supported by the PushToLog-app (at least 3G).